 Sometimes this will be enough to allow your attorney to settle your case out-of-court for more than you expected.
-If your case does go to trial, however, you must specifically request punitive damages and establish that they are warranted.
-Depending on the terms of the settlement, punitive damages may be paid on one lump sum or may be paid over time as part of a structured settlement.
+If your case does go to trial, however, you must specifically request an exemplary award and establish that they are warranted.
+Depending on the terms of the settlement, exemplary awards may be paid on one lump sum or may be paid over time as part of a structured settlement.

 In this stage of the trial, the focus is on the defendant’s actions and condition rather than your injuries.

-If your case is being tried in front of a jury, the jurors will not be told about the cap on punitive damages or how much the defendant is able to pay.
+If your case is being tried in front of a jury, the jurors will not be told about the cap on exemplary awards or how much the defendant is able to pay.
 They will simply be asked to return a special verdict stating:

 - If so, how much they think is fair and reasonable.

-The judge will then reduce the punitive damaged award, if necessary, to keep it within the legal limits.
+The judge will then reduce the exemplary award, if necessary, to keep it within the legal limits.
 At this stage of the hearing, the judge may also take into account the defendant’s financial condition and reduce the award if the defendant is unable to pay.5

 If you are suing an employer for the wrongful acts of an employee, there is an additional hurdle to clear.
-To recover punitive damages from an employer who is an individual you must show that:
+To recover an exemplary award from an employer who is an individual you must show that:

 - The employer knew the employee was a risk to the rights or safety of others;